 The next phase is presenting training content to learners in a meaningful and engaging way.

 First, there’s graphic design; you need to think about how you’re going to manage the learners’ attention with highlights, fonts, and colors.
-Next, there’s extensive work with the content such as presenting new vocabulary, providing comprehensive examples on every new idea, and considering different learning styles.
+Next, there’s extensive work with the content such as presenting new vocabulary, providing comprehensive examples on every new idea, and considering different learning development styles.

 A weak presentation can be identified by a blank expression on the learners’ faces: the eyes see but the brain doesn’t.
+Building a training program that prioritizes employee engagement should avoid these issues.

 3. Practice